IceandFire04/IceandFire04/README.md

 ## Hi!
-I'm IceandFire04, and I like playing video games among other real-life things.
-I like programming, art, swimming, and I'm working on music composing.
+I'm IceandFire04.
+I like programming and I'm working on other things like art and stuff.
+I also swim.

 My favorite games are Plants vs. Zombies, Terraria (Calamity also), Doom, Sea of Thieves and osu.
 I mostly learn how to code from modding, mainly from the games mentioned.